zoomomou/portfolio/Part2.md

 * Remind yourself often to look in the rearview mirror

+## Wireframe

 ## User Research

+What I hope to find during your user interviews:

+* Is car accident a common thing for everyone
+* How important is safe driving to people
+* Through first-hand experience, what are the factors that people believe most affect safe driving
+* What might cause them to change their driving habits
+* Are there any safe-driving measures or methods that people find helpful
+* Any other suggestion people have to new drivers

 ## Interviews

+##### Interview Questions

 *Content Warning: This interview contains sensitive questions that may be harmful or traumatizing to some people.